DHTMLX/docs-diagram/docs/guides/integrations/angular_integration.md

 }
 ~~~

 Now the Diagram Editor component is ready to use.
-When the element will be added to the page, it will initialize the Diagram Editor with data.
+When the element is added to the page, it will initialize the Diagram Editor with data.
 You can provide necessary configuration settings as well.
 Visit our [Diagram Editor API docs](/category/diagram-editor-api/) to check the full list of available properties.

 #### Handling events